 - The dog eats normally most of the time

-Sniffing alone is not a sign of a feeding problem.
+So, sniffing alone is not a sign of a feeding problem.

 When you see dog sniffing food before eating, several quiet checks are happening.